Donate

 Everyone needs nature, now more than ever.
 Donate today and you could help people and nature to thrive at the places we care for.

-Discover more about the work that's being undertaken at Biddulph Grange Garden in order to maintain and restore this masterpiece of Victorian garden design, the Geological Gallery and the Drawing Room.
+Discover more about the work that's being undertaken at Biddulph Grange Garden to maintain and restore this masterpiece of Victorian garden design.
+This work is only made possible by your ongoing support.

-Conservation work on the Drawing Room has begun with the removal of wallpaper from sections of coving.
+Conservation work on the Drawing Room began with the removal of wallpaper from sections of the coving.

 With your ongoing support, we're able to continue our vital conservation work.
 Thank you for helping to protect these special places.